 They were looking for an opportunity to give.
 This challenges us as believers today because we are so busy looking on how we can receive a financial blessing instead of looking to be a financial blessing.

 Transition: The Macedonians gives us a model on how to give.
 But how they got so fanatical about giving is found in our highlight verse tonight.
 It makes all the abovementioned characteristics possible to give in a godly way.

 In order to give the way God wants us to give have to do what he Macedonia did in verse 5.

-As believers we are admonished to give ourselves to the Lord just as we are.
+Good or bad, you have to give yourself to the Lord.
+How do I that preacher?
 You got to present yourself a living sacrifice holy and acceptable to the Lord.
 You have to deny yourself and pick up your cross until the Lord takes it away.
 You have to humble yourself to the Lord knowing in due season He will exalt you.
 When my desire is God’s desire for my life, it is only then that I know I gave myself to him.
 I have to release who I am now into how God want me to be now!

-B. You have to give yourself to others v.
-5
+II.
+Next, you have to give yourself to the Leaders.

-Transition: When we give ourselves to the Lord and to one another.
-God give us the grace to give.
+Transition: When we give ourselves to the Lord, leaders and something larger, God give us the grace to give.
 When we become godly givers, He has a promise for us.

 Paul is speaking metaphorically in chapter 9:6 in terms that the Jewish culture can understand in his time.
 He uses the language of a farmer to describe the promise that is tied to godly giving.
 God has promised for those who give bountifully they are going to reap bountifully.
 To those who have a good cheerful attitude, He loves them and is going to give grace to make you prosper for giving money.
 Not only will you prosper financially you are going to prosper in your spiritually life, your righteousness will increase!
 Look at verse 2 Cor 9:10.